 Professional AssociationsProfessional Associations: ACM | ACM SIGCHI | Association for the Advancement of Artificial Intelligence (AAAI) | IEEE, Senior Member

 I am a Research Staff Member in the IBM Research AI organization in the Knowledge Induction department at IBM T J Watson Research Center.
 I have a long-standing interest in both AI and human cognition in the areas of learning. reasoning, and language.
-Many of my projects have involved capturing human behavior, building a model of that behavior, and interacting with that user or other users based upon that model.
+Many of my projects involve building a model of human behavior and interacting with users based on that model.

-My recent work has been in knowledge extaction, representation and reasoning.
-I have worked on knowledge extraction from semi-structured information iand logical reasoning over that knowledge in the domains of oil exploration, transportation, and insurance.
-I am particularly interested in extraction of procedural knowledge from unstructured sources.
+My recent work has been in natural language processing, knowledge representation and reasoning.
+I have worked on knowledge extraction from semi-structured information in the domains of oil exploration, transportation, and insurance.
+My current work focuses on extracting procedural knowledge from manuals and technical documentation.